sigSandor/sigSandor.github.io/_security/2024-05-15-homelabpart1.md

 ###### Posted ***May 20, 2024***

-This post was inspired by this step by step guide and [blog] by David Varghese We will go over some of the same material, although I cut quite a bit out and changed different bits around here and there.
+This post was inspired by this step by step guide and [blog] by David Varghese

 ## Item Overview